-Figure 13 E-Sports Use case with multiple gamers and viewers
+Figure B.14 — E-Sports Use case with multiple gamers and viewers

-As shown in Figure x above, a number of gamers (Gamer 1 to Gamer N) are participating in a game.
+As shown in Figure B.14 above, a number of gamers (Gamer 1 to Gamer N) are participating in a game.
 The game and camera views of each of these gamers is recorded and processed in a game engine.
 These views can be processed in the cloud (e.g., in the network edge) using NBMP and Mobile Edge Computing (MEC).
 Based on the player selection of each viewer, the media processing in the cloud can group related game views (e.g., of following gamers/players), converted to a 2D video and sent to the viewer.

-Figure 14 Workflow for E-Sports use case
+Figure B.15 — Workflow for E-Sports use case

-As shown in Figure 14 above, for realizing the E-Sports use case, the following media processing components are needed in the network:
+As shown in Figure B.15 above, for realizing the E-Sports use case, the following media processing components are needed in the network: